Gajendra's Prayers - 25

 (Srimad Bhagavatam 8.3.2-26)

-Gajendra is praying the Lord with the earnestness of his heart.
+Gajendra is praying to the Lord with the earnestness of his heart.
 While fighting with the crocodile he is experiencing pain.
 After fighting for one thousand years, he has lost the strength of his body, mind and senses.
 He is witnessing his imminent death in front of him.
 In such a precarious condition how could one offer prayers to the Lord?
 If we get the slightest discomfort to the body, we forget the Lord immediately.
 How come Gajendra is offering prayers in such a condition?
 This is because he was a devotee of the Lord in his previous life.
 Devotion never gets destroyed.
 He got the body of an elephant by the curse of Agastya Muni.
 He forgot all the devotional activities he performed in his previous life until the moment he came into the clutches of the crocodile.
-After fighting with the crocodile for thousand of years he remembered the prayers he used to utter in his past life.
-Bhakti is a propensity of the soul that is beyond one’s body and mind.
-In this manner, causeless devotion for the Lord got manifested in the heart of Gajendra.
+After fighting with the crocodile for thousands of years he remembered the prayers he used to utter in his past life.
+Devotion is a propensity of the soul that is beyond one’s body and mind.
+In this manner, causeless devotion for the Lord manifested in the heart of Gajendra.
 Devotion cannot be destroyed by any means.
 For this reason, even in such a crisis Gajendra is able to pray to the Lord in a quiet and calm manner.
 For us all this is impossible.
 If we perform a little more Kirtan than we usually do we fall sick.
-If we do not get proper sleep at night or if we do not get proper food then we fall sick and in such sick condition, it is very difficult to perform bhajan.
+If we do not get proper sleep at night or if we do not get proper food then we fall sick and in such sick conditions, it is very difficult to perform bhajan.
 But Gajendra fought with the elephant for one thousand years and is still fighting with him where the crocodile has caught hold of his leg tightly with its mouth giving him immense pain.
 In such a precarious condition also, Gajendra is offering prayers to the Lord.
 It seems such a thing is impossible.
 Gajendra did not stop uttering prayers to the Lord due to the immense pain he was experiencing in his body and mind being tormented by the crocodile.
-If we shall be able to utter prayers to the Lord in the same way like Gajendra did, we shall also be able to get deliverance from this crocodile of material existence and will attain the Lotus feet of the Lord.
+If we shall be able to utter prayers to the Lord in the same way as Gajendra did, we shall also be able to get deliverance from this crocodile of material existence and will attain the Lotus feet of the Lord.

 Gajendra did not take shelter of any worldly living being or object nor any exalted demigods like Brahma etc. They are only insignificant (phalgu) partial manifestations.
 Whatever exists in the universe all emerge from the Supreme Lord, remain for Him and ultimately enter into Him.
 You will find in Brihad-aranyaka Upanishada 2.1.20,